Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Who is eligible for a tax refund advance?

-It varies by provider, though many have standard eligibility requirements that include factors such as your creditworthiness, income and past financial history.
+It varies by provider, though many have standard eligibility requirements that include factors such as your expected refund amount and creditworthiness.

 How to apply for a tax refund advance

-Who could benefit from a tax refund advance?
+Who can benefit from a tax refund advance?

 Anyone who relies on tax refunds to cover basic personal expenses might benefit the most from an advance — if your expected refund is high enough to make the filing fee worth it.

-You might also benefit from a tax refund loan if:
+You might benefit from a tax refund loan if:

-• You claim an Earned Income Tax Credit or Additional Child Tax Credit.
+• You claim an Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC).
 These deductions could mean you’re waiting for more than $6,000 in tax credits that you need to support yourself and your family.
-But federal regulations require extra scrutiny for EITC and ACTC claims, possibly delaying your tax refunds.
+However, federal regulations require extra scrutiny for EITC and ACTC claims, possibly delaying your tax refunds.

 • You file early.
 You could get some of your tax refund before the holiday season, a convenience that possibly offsets fees, depending on the service you file with.